SparrowMike/Movieland/TO_DO_!!.md

 <!--?
 Whenever ?-->

-- Clear up the data
+- Clear up the data movies and tvshows
 - Leave a note if no search hits
 - inside movie/tvshow info option for PG etc
 - Add TMDB logo at the footer